Healthdirect Free Australian health advice you can count on.

 When should I see my doctor?

-If you or someone you know is any immediate danger of suicide, then please call triple zero (000) and ask for an ambulance.
-Don’t leave the person alone until help arrives.
+If you or someone you know, is having suicidal thoughts and is in immediate danger, call triple zero (000) and ask for an ambulance.
+For help and support, call Lifeline on 13 11 14.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.